 - Disc One Final Boss: Deva Path to Nagato, Nagato to Tobi.

 - The Dragon: For quite a while, everyone thought this guy would be the Big Bad, but he was actually working as a figurehead for Tobi.

-- Drama-Preserving Handicap: Nagato, using the Six Paths of Pain, is a big Badass as he gave Naruto the fight of his life.
-Nagato, using his own single body despite his crippled legs, is an even more massive Badass as he managed to overwhelm Naruto (in Nine-Tails Chakra Mode), Killer B (in perfect jinchūriki form), and Itachi (who, this time, lacked the weakness of low chakra reserves and eye side-effects).
-Who knows what would have happened if this guy could use his legs?
+- Drama-Preserving Handicap: Nagato, using the Six Paths of Pain, gave Naruto the fight of his life.
+Using his own single body after being resurrected, is an even more massive Badass despite his crippled legs, as he managed to overwhelm Naruto (in Nine-Tails Chakra Mode), Killer B (in perfect jinchūriki form), and Itachi (who, this time, lacked the weakness of low chakra reserves and eye side-effects).
+Who knows what would have happened if this guy could've used his legs?

 - Evil Counterpart: Naruto's third one.
 He's even a fellow descendant of the Uzumaki clan.

 - Evil Cripple: Nagato lost full use of his legs after saving Konan from Hanzo's fire attack.